stormi186/bloglist/README.md

 ### 4.14 Blog list expansions, step2

 User can update a blog (mostly number of likes) and test it using npm test

+### 4.15: bloglist expansion, step4

+We can create new users and save them to the database

+### 4.16*: bloglist expansion, step5

+Both username(unique) and password must be given when creating users, and they must be atleast 3 characters long

+### 4.17: bloglist expansion, step6

+Every blog is assigned to a creator

+### 4.18: bloglist expansion, step7

+Token based authentication is implemented

+### 4.19: bloglist expansion, step8

+Adding new blogs is possible only if a valid token is sent